 To accomplish these goals, the University relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
-The primary investment objective of the endowment is to attain an average annual total return in excess of the spending rate (currently at 3.25% of the average fair market value of total endowment assets for the preceding twelve quarters); over the long term, defined as rolling five-year periods that should be achieved within acceptable risk levels, while avoiding large short-term declines in market value.
+The primary investment objective of the endowment is to attain an average annual total return in excess of the spending rate (currently at 3.25% of the average fair market value of total endowment assets for the preceding twelve quarters, prior to the special appropriation of \$3.0 million to fund strategic initiatives in fiscal year 2023); over the long term, defined as rolling five-year periods that should be achieved within acceptable risk levels, while avoiding large short-term declines in market value.
 Actual returns in any given year may vary from this amount.
 The University targets a diversified asset allocation that places a greater emphasis on equity-based and alternative investments to achieve its long-term objective within prudent risk constraints.

 The Board of Trustees, after consideration of the factors provided in CUPMIFA, approved a policy that, absent specific donor-imposed directions; University management may decide to spend a portion of or the entire spending amount on funds which are underwater.
-For the years ended June 30, 2022 and 2021, funds were distributed in total according to the spending formula.
+For the years ended June 30, 2023 and 2022, funds were distributed in total according to the spending formula.
+As of June 30, 2023, there were 22 endowments with an original value of \$4,283,091 that were underwater.
+As of June 30, 2023, the fair value of those endowments was \$3,899,232, and the underwater amount was \$383,859.
 As of June 30, 2022, there were 29 endowments with an original value of \$4,961,022 that were underwater.
 As of June 30, 2022, the fair value of those endowments was \$4,364,984, and the underwater amount was \$596,038.
-As of June 30, 2021, there were two underwater endowments (original value \$260,591).
-The fair value of those endowments was \$117,437, and the underwater amount was \$143,154.